 2.)
 Having no control.

 Men love being in control of everything.
-Whether they are driving, choosing a moving, or with you in the sack, they are in charge.
-When their bodies go out and the flu hits, they lose it.
+Whether they are driving, choosing a movie, or joining you in the sack, they like to be in charge.
+When their bodies go out and the flu hits – they lose it.
 They don’t know how to react.
-Complaining is the best recipe.

 3.)
 Going to the doctors sucks.

 There is nothing fun about going to the doctors and there are some men out there that would just “suck it up.”
 Your job is to tell them that if they don’t go, their symptoms may get worse.
 That should open their eyes!

 So, the next time your guy gets a cold, pulls a muscle, or is feeling down, I suggest you turn on your best nurse personality and show him some comfort.
 Get him some meds, make him his favorite meal, and most of all listen to his complaining.
 It will all pass.
 Once he starts to feel slightly better, he will snap out of it.
 Men love their set schedules so having a sickness just throws them for a loop.